Sabbatical Grant for Researchers

 ANNUAL APPLICATION DEADLINE: November 1

-The Louisville Institute seeks to identify and support ecclesially-engaged academics and intellectually-astute pastoral and religious leaders whose scholarly research work can contribute to the vitality of Christianity in North America.
-The Sabbatical Grants for Researchers program supports year-long sabbatical research projects that can contribute to our enhanced understanding of important issues concerning Christian faith and life, pastoral leadership, and/or religious institutions.
+The Louisville Institute’s Sabbatical Grant for Researchers Program enables ecclesially-engaged academics and scholarly religious leaders to conduct a major study that can contribute to the vitality of Christianity in North America.
+Grants of up to $40,000 support year-long research projects that address Christian faith and life, the practice of ministry, and/or religious institutions.

-The Sabbatical Grant for Researchers program is open to both academic and pastoral leaders.
+The Sabbatical Grant for Researchers program is open to both academic and pastoral leaders who are based in the United States or Canada.
 While pastoral leaders are eligible to apply to the SGR program, their proposals will likely be more competitive in the Pastoral Study Project program.

-Applicants must have earned the terminal degree in their chosen vocation (e.g. M.Div., Ph.D., Th.D.).
+Applicants must have earned the terminal degree in their chosen vocation.
 For pastors, this is typically the Master of Divinity degree; for academics it is usually the Ph.D. or Th.D.
+Note that grant funding does not support tuition or degree program expenses.
 All applicants must demonstrate a capacity to complete the proposed project in a timely fashion.
-Applicants may not submit applications to more than one Louisville Institute grant program within the same grant year (June 1-May 31).
+Applicants may only apply to one Louisville Institute grant program within the same grant year (June 1-May 31).